UN Needs To See What US-Turkey Ceasefire In Syria Entails Before Reacting - Spokesman - UrduPoint

 UN Needs To See What US-Turkey Ceasefire In Syria Entails Before Reacting - Spokesman

-UNITED NATIONS (UrduPoint News / Sputnik - 17th October, 2019) The United Nations, for the time being, does not have a reaction to the agreement between the United States and Turkey to implement a temporary ceasefire in northern Syria and is examining what the deal entails, UN spokesman Farhan Haq told Sputnik on Thursday.
+UNITED NATIONS (UrduPoint News / Sputnik - 18th October, 2019) The United Nations does not yet have a reaction to the agreement between the United States and Turkey to implement a temporary ceasefire in northern Syria and is examining what the deal entails, UN spokesman Farhan Haq told Sputnik on Thursday.

 Earlier in the day, US Vice President Mike Pence announced that the United States and Turkey had agreed to a five-day ceasefire in northeast Syria and the withdrawal of Kurdish forces 20 miles south of a safe zone along the Turkish border.